 - Sunday morning Q&A session hosted by Paul Anthony

-- Sunday afternoon Tea Garden performance by Joey Alexander
+- Sunday afternoon Tea Garden performance

 - All entertainment – including late night performances

 - Cookout luncheon in Tea Garden Saturday and Sunday afternoons

 - Free admission to the Richard and Jane Manoogian Mackinac Art Museum

 - No tipping within Grand Hotel